 And here we go with an airport I definitely did expect to see on the list of the world’s best airports.
-Actually, I expected Singapore’s Changi Airport to even rank higher.
+Actually, I expected Singapore’s Changi Airport even to rank higher.
 The airport can be proud of its remarkable service quality of 9.2 out of 10 possible points.
 Additionally, food & shops are also rated very good whereas on-time performance shows a solid result.
 Overall, the airport achieves 8.27 out of 10 possible points.

 Changi Airport is Singapore’s central airport and a major Asian aviation hub.
 The airport has the IATA code SIN.
 Changi Airport handled almost 70 million passengers in 2019 and 2 million freight tonnes.
 More than 80 passenger airlines and 40 cargo airlines operate flights to Singapore’s hub.
-Moreover, the airport serves as hub for Singapore Airlines, Scoot, and Jetstar Asia.
+Moreover, the airport serves as the hub for Singapore Airlines, Scoot, and Jetstar Asia.

 #6 — Moscow Sheremetyevo Airport (Moscow, Russia)

 Sheremetyevo is one of four airports in Moscow and Russia’s busiest airport.
 The airport has the IATA code SVO.
 The airport was originally built as a military airport and converted to a commercial airport in 1959.
 In 2019, the airport handled almost 50 million passengers.
-40 passenger airlines operate flights to Sheremetyevo.
+In addition, 40 passenger airlines operate flights to Sheremetyevo.
 Additionally, the airport serves as a hub for Aeroflot, Nordwind Airlines, Pobeda, and Rossiya.

 The Top 5 — World’s Best Airports